susom/database/README.md

 probably won't work out of the box with other databases right now.

 The library is compiled and tested with Java 7, so it won't work with Java 6.

+There is currently no support for batch inserts (hopefully coming soon).

+No fancy things with results (e.g. scrolling or updating result sets).